Doubly Reflected Backward SDEs Driven by G-Brownian Motions and Fully Nonlinear PDEs with Double Obstacles: Probabilistic representation of fully nonlinear PDEs with double obstacles

-Note that $u_n$ is continuous by Lemma 6.4-6.6 in \cite{LPSH}.
+Note that $u_n$ is continuous by Lemmas 6.4-6.6 in \cite{li2018reflected}.
 Since $u$ is also continuous, applying Dini's theorem yields that the sequence $u^n$ uniformly converges to $u$ on compact sets.
-The proof will be divided into the following parts.
+The proof will proceed in the following two steps.\\